JamesCollerton/Learning-Kubernetes/kubernetes.md

 - However, in most cases a health check isn't enough.
 You also want to check the application is running and responsive (a liveness check).
 - You may also want a readiness probe, readiness describes when a container is ready to serve user requests.
 - Containers that fail liveness checks are restarted.
 Containers that fail readiness checks are removed from service load balancers.
-- In addition to HTTP checks, Kubernetes also supports tcpSocket health checks that open a TCP socket.
-- Finally, Kubernetes allows exec probes.
-These execute a script or program in the context of the container.

 ### Resource Management

+- Done on a per-pod basis
 - We can use Kubernetes to ensure better utilisation of underlying resources.
 - Kubernetes allows users to specify two different resource metrics.
-    - Resource requests specify the minimum amount of a resource required to run the application.
+    - Resource _requests_ specify the minimum amount of a resource required to run the application.
         - Kubernetes guarantees that these resources are available to the Pod, it's a resource minimum.
         - Requests are used when scheduling Pods to nodes.
 The Kubernetes scheduler will ensure that the sum of all requests of all Pods on a node does not exceed the capacity of the node.
-    - Resource limits specify the maximum amount of a resource that an application can consume.
+    - Resource _limits_ specify the maximum amount of a resource that an application can consume.

 ### Lifecycle